Raiven Capital Banks On AI Augmented Humanity To Drive The 5Th Industrial Revolution

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- As AI evolves, two dominant narratives surfaced: one claims the initial AI hype is fading, while the other forecasts mass job displacement.
-Raiven Capital is advocating a balanced perspective, emphasizing AI's role in human augmentation with a focus on "Operational AI" as we enter the Fifth Industrial Revolution.
+(MENAFN- Mid-East Info) TORONTO & DUBAI, United Arab Emirates-BUSINESS WIRE/AETOSWire– As AI evolves, two dominant narratives surfaced: one claims the initial AI hype is fading, while the other forecasts mass job displacement.
+Raiven Capital is advocating a balanced perspective, emphasizing AI's role in human augmentation with a focus on“Operational AI” as we enter the Fifth Industrial Revolution.

 “We are committed to AI that amplifies human capabilities,” said Supreet Manchanda, Raiven's Founding Partner.“Our focus on 'Operational AI' is on human-centric innovation.
 By integrating AI with human skills, we enhance productivity and societal benefits.”